Piracy off the coast of Somalia: History

 Combined Task Force 150, a multinational coalition task force, subsequently took on the role of fighting piracy off the coast of Somalia by establishing a Maritime Security Patrol Area (MSPA) within the Gulf of Aden.
-However, many foreign naval vessels chasing pirates were forced to break off when the pirates entered Somali territorial waters.
-To address this, in June 2008, following a letter from the Somali Transitional Federal Government (TFG) to the President of the UN Security Council requesting assistance for the TFG's efforts to tackle acts of piracy off the coast of Somalia, the UN Security Council unanimously passed a declaration authorizing nations that have the consent of the Transitional Federal Government to enter Somali territorial waters to deal with pirates.
+However, a number of foreign naval vessels chasing pirates were forced to break off when the pirates entered Somali territorial waters.
+To address this, in June 2008, following a letter from the Somali TFG to the President of the UN Security Council requesting assistance for the TFG's efforts to tackle acts of piracy off the coast of Somalia, the UN Security Council unanimously passed a declaration authorizing nations that have the consent of the Transitional Federal Government to enter Somali territorial waters to deal with pirates.
 On the advice of lawyers, the Royal Navy and other international naval forces have often released suspected pirates that they have captured because, although the men are frequently armed, they have not been caught engaging in acts of piracy and have thus not technically committed a crime.

 Due to improved anti-piracy measures the success of piracy acts on sea decreased dramatically by the end of 2011, with only 4 vessels hijacked in the last quarter versus 17 in the last quarter of the preceding year.
 In response, pirates resorted to increased hostage taking on land.
 The government of the autonomous Puntland region has also made progress in combating piracy, evident in interventions by its maritime police force (PMPF).

 In part to further curtail piracy activity, the London Somalia Conference was convened in February 2012.

-According to the International Maritime Bureau, pirate attacks in the Indian Ocean had by October 2012 dropped to a six-year low.
+According to the International Maritime Bureau, by October 2012, pirate attacks in the Indian Ocean had dropped to a six-year low.
 Attempted hijackings fell from 237 in 2011 to 75 the following year, with successful attacks plummeting from 28 in 2011 to 14 in 2012.
 Additionally, only one ship was attacked in the third quarter of 2012 compared to 36 during the same period in 2011.

 Summary of events

 Somali pirates have attacked hundreds of vessels in the Arabian Sea and Indian Ocean region, though most attacks do not result in a successful hijacking.
-In 2008, there were 111 attacks which included 42 successful hijackings.
-However, this is only a fraction of the up to 30,000 merchant vessels which pass through that area.
+In 2008, there were 111 attacks, which included 42 successful hijackings.
+However, this is only a fraction of the up to 30,000 merchant vessels that pass through that area.
 The rate of attacks in January and February 2009 was about 10 times higher than during the same period in 2008 and "there have been almost daily attacks in March", with 79 attacks, 21 successful, by mid-April.
 Most of these attacks occurred in the Gulf of Aden but subsequently the pirates increased their range and started attacking ships as far south as off the coast of Kenya in the Indian Ocean.
-Below are some notable pirate events which have garnered significant media coverage since 2007.
+Below are some notable pirate events that have garnered significant media coverage since 2007.